-Taking the evolutionary leap up the Data Maturity curve is one that instils fear and dread in most Executives.
+Taking the evolutionary leap up the Data Maturity curve is one that instills fear and dread in most Executives.
 Perhaps more concerning is that most organisations think they are more mature than they actually are.

 Gartner has a great perspective on describing how mature organisations are when it comes to data analytics and Business Intelligence.
-Their chart shows the evolution from firms that are unaware of BI to those that are transforming their industry.
+Their chart shows the evolution of firms that are unaware of BI to those that are transforming their industry.